sglebs/webdriver-python/README.md

 ================

 This is an experiment to implement a [Selenium Remote WebDriver](https://code.google.com/p/selenium/wiki/JsonWireProtocol) in Python, to enable a remote client in Selenium to drive MacOS Desktop apps (say the Calculator).

+We use the atomac library for GUI automation.

 #### Install

 * git clone <this repo>; cd webdriver-python
-* virtualenv ~/venvs/webdriver-python
+* virtualenv env
+* source ./env/bin/activate

+In order for atomac to work, you also need to do this (as per http://pythonhosted.org/pyobjc/install.html ):

-* . ~/venvs/webdriver-python/bin/activate
+* xcode-select --install
+* pip install -U pyobjc-core
+* pip install -U pyobjc

+Install the requirements:

 * pip install -r requirements.txt